outdreamer/build-a-cure-1/docs/problem_solving_matching.md

   II.
 Solve problem with structure fitting

+    - this method is for when you have a theory about the optimal base/structure of the solution, but you need to find the right attributes/transforms of that base solution to decompose the problem

-    - rather than sculpting an invention using an increasing set of limits, you can select or derive a structure that probably matches, then check if it fits
+    - rather than sculpting an invention using an increasing set of limits, you can select or derive a structure that probably matches, then check if it fits & transform it until it does (opposite direction as I.)

     1. using the requirements of a solution, design a structure (or range of structures) that may match the problem space